 The Chipolo One looks a lot like Chipolo's previous key finders, right down to its circular shape and multiple color options.
 (I reviewed the blue version, which is quite a colorful piece of plastic.)
-Chipolo says its new tracker has an updated shape with "a sleek curvature design," but if you stacked it next to the Chipolo Plus, I'd have a hard time telling the difference.
-Instead, Chipolo put its efforts into improving the features for the Chipolo One, including support for free out-of-range alerts.
+Chipolo says its new tracker has an updated shape with "a sleek curvature design," but if you stacked it next to the now-discontinued Chipolo Plus, I'd have a hard time telling the difference between the two key finders.

 Setting the Chipolo One next to the also loud Tile Pro, I sounded the alarms on each.
 They're both equally ear-splitting, and I don't think you'd have trouble hearing either key finder's alert.

 A few other features return with the Chipolo One, such as the ability to use your key finder as a remote button to take a selfie from your smartphone.
 Just launch the camera from within the Chipolo app and press the key finder twice.
 You can also press the Chipolo One twice to find your phone if it's misplaced.
 A triggered phone will keep playing an alarm until you unlock your phone and launch the Chipolo app — other key finders with similar two-way find features usually let you just press the home button to turn off the alarm.

-Initial testing of the Chipolo One can’t compete with the Tile Pro when it comes to staying connected to your smartphone, allowing you to use the app on your device to sound an alarm to help find any item you’ve misplaced.
-When I first got the Chipolo One out to a busy public park, dropped it on the ground and saw how far I could walk away with my phone while still remaining in range of the tracker.
+But the Chipolo One can’t compete with the Tile Pro when it comes to staying connected to your smartphone, allowing you to use the app on your device to sound an alarm to help find any item you’ve misplaced.
+When I first got the Chipolo One, I took the key finder to a busy public park, dropped it on the ground and saw how far I could walk away with my phone while still remaining in range of the tracker.
 Typically, I was able to stay in contact with the Chipolo One from 40 to 50 feet away, reaching up to 60 feet in some tests.
 Subsequent tests in other locations produced similar results — good luck staying consistently connected to the Chipolo One tracker beyond 40 feet.

 That's a pretty modest range, and especially disappointing since Chipolo lists a 200-foot range for the Chipolo One.
 What you get in the real world rarely reaches what key finders promise, given the vagaries of Bluetooth connectivity, but that's still a pretty big gap.
-It’s also slightly less than what I got from the Chipolo Plus the last time I tested that key tracker.
+It’s also slightly less than what I got from the Chipolo Plus the last time I tested that older key tracker.
 And it's dwarfed by the 200-plus feet of range I can regularly get when I use the Tile Pro.
 The cheaper Tile Mate's range is more comparable to what I saw from the Chipolo One, at least in my testing of both key finders.

 There's some good news about Chipolo's performance.
 If you're in range of the tracker, you'll be able to hear its loud alarm, even over the din of a public park.
 And when I did lose my connection, I usually regained it after walking about 15 feet in the direction of the tracker.
 Chipolo's app also includes a map showing you where you last left the device: it's not precise, but it can be helpful if you've left something behind at a location that's attached to a Chipolo One.